codio-content/MySQL_Deleting/.guides/content/Dropping-databases-dbb5.md

 It's time to learn how to get rid of all the data, together with its tables.

 As we mentioned earlier, the `DROP` SQL keyword, part of the SQL _Data Definition Language_ is a very powerful command.
-Once it has been executed, there is no turning back, unless the necessary backup procedures are made.
+Once it has been executed, there is no turning back.

+This is where following good practice and taking regular backups of your databases can help you if you make a mistake.
+We will cover this in a later unit.

 We've created a `hostel` database.
 Show the available databases with the `SHOW DATABASES;` statement to confirm the existance of the `hostel` database.